FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Experiments

+\emph{\underline{Results.}} $\text{FFNet}_{\textit{3D}}$ outperforms the task-specialized competitors, as shown in Tab.~\ref{tab:3d_sem_seg}.
+Notably, our architecture design is embarrassingly simple compared to the baselines~\cite{yang2023swin3d}, reinforcing the idea that the MetaMixer framework is inherently a key performance driver.
+We expect that incorporating adaptive~\cite{peng2024oacnn}/large-kernel~\cite{chen2023largekernel3d} convolution into our mixer design could yield further improvements.

-\emph{Architecture.} For time-series forecasting, we employ a backbone-head structure with RevIN~\cite{kim2022reversible}, where the backbone consists of stacked FFNet blocks.
-In our mixer design, we utilize a 51-sized kernel for depthwise convolution to effectively catch up the global receptive fields of transformer-based and MLP-based models.
-In fact, directly applying the FFNet block (Fig.~\ref{fig:FFNification} (c)) to time series data is challenging due to the presence of variable dimension in addition to channel and temporal dimensions in multivariate setting.
+\textbf{Time Series Forecasting.} $\text{FFNet}_{\textit{1D}}$ employs a backbone-head structure with RevIN~\cite{kim2022reversible}, where the backbone consists of stacked FFNet blocks.
+In our mixer design, we utilize a 51-sized kernel for 1D depthwise convolution to effectively catch up the global receptive fields of transformer- and MLP-based models.
+In fact, directly applying the FFNet block to time series data is challenging due to the presence of variable dimension in addition to channel and temporal dimensions in multivariate setting.
 To effectively capture both temporal and cross-variable dependencies, we modify FFN part using appropriate grouping and feature reshaping.
-Detailed descriptions of these time series-specific modifications and architecture details are available in Appendix \ref{app_sec: forecaster-architecture}.

-\emph{Setup.} We conduct long-term forecasting experiments on popular 8 real-world datasets, including ETT (4 subsets), ECL, Exchange, Traffic, Weather.
+Detailed descriptions of these time series-specific modifications and training settings are available in the Appendix.
+We conduct long-term forecasting experiments on popular 8 real-world datasets, including ETT (4 subsets), ECL, Exchange, Traffic, Weather.
 Following \cite{liu2024itransformer}, we set the input length as 96 for all the results.
 We compute the Mean Squared Error (MSE) and Mean Absolute Error (MAE) as metrics for multivariate time series forecasting.
-Detailed settings are provided in Appendix~\ref{app_sec: long-term forecasting}.

-\emph{Results.} Tab.~\ref{tab:forecasting_result} shows the comparable performance of FFNet in multivariate time-series forecasting.
-Specifically, FFNet consistently outperforms recent state-of-the-art transformer-based and MLP-based models in most cases, demonstrating the excellent task-generality of our approach.
+\emph{\underline{Results.}} Tab.~\ref{tab:forecasting_result} shows the competitive performance of $\text{FFNet}_{\textit{1D}}$ in multivariate time-series forecasting.
+Remarkably, $\text{FFNet}_{\textit{1D}}$ achieves overall superior performance compared to the SOTA Transformer models, demonstrating the excellent task-generality of our convolutional mixer design.

+\emph{ In summary, FFNets not only achieve strong performance but also substantially enhance efficiency across various devices, covering high-level recognition and low-level vision tasks.
+Their seamless extension beyond image data underscores the MetaMixer as a crucial architectural foundation. }